 Accessing training materials or product documentation

-So, a white label customer portal is a customer portal that has been branded by a company so that it looks and feels like a part of that company’s product suite.
-Customers should be able to log into the portal and immediately know who they’re doing business with—even if the underlying software powering the portal was developed by someone else.
+The benefit of a customer portal that has been branded by a company is that it looks and feels like a part of that company’s product suite.
+Clients are able to log into the portal and know immediately who they’re doing business with—even if the underlying software powering the portal was developed by someone else.

 Grow your industry knowledge

 Why would you want to white label your customer portal?